Forget Work-Life Balance, Try Work-Life Integration

 1897704 scaled

-Humans have lovely ideas about how life should look, but is it really possible to achieve?
+Humans have lovely ideas about how life should look, but is it possible to achieve?

 How many people do you know that have perfected their work-life balance?

-Rather than spend another minute striving for something that isn’t real, why not work towards something that is more realistic and attainable?
+Rather than spend another minute striving for something that isn’t real, why not work towards something more realistic and attainable?

 Try work-life integration.

-Why do you try to separate work and life?
+Why do we try to separate work and life?

-From a young age, we have been raised to separate our work-life and home-life, but it’s not working well for most of us.
-We spend more time than ever at our jobs and we are stressed-out.
+From a young age, we have been raised to separate our work and home lives, but it’s not working well for most of us.
+We spend more time than ever at our jobs and are stressed out.

-At best, we can hope for a 50/50 split of time, but in reality, you are probably landing closer to 60/40 or 70/30, with work taking the lion-share.
-By the time you factor in sleep, eating, exercise, taking care of your family, there isn’t much “life” left.
+At best, we can hope for a 50/50 split of time, but in reality, you are landing closer to 60/40 or 70/30, with work taking the lion's share.
+When you factor in sleep, eating, exercise, and caring for your family, there isn’t much “life” left.

 That’s why work-life integration is a much more attainable way to live your life.

-As long as you have a clear set of goals which you can be measured against then what's the problem?
+As long as you have a clear set of goals that you can measure against, then what's the problem?

 Stop hating your job.